Arjo AUS FAQ Covid-19

 9. Someone I live with is in isolation or getting tested for COVID-19.
 Should I self-isolate and get tested as well?

-Staff should immediately notify their Manager and HR and commence self-isolation at home.
+Staff should immediately notify their Manager and HR and commence self-isolation at home if directed to by the Health Authorities.
 If the test results come back negative or the local Health Department give the all-clear to stop self-isolation, then the staff member can return to work.
-For more information, read the fact sheet on home isolation.
+Where self-isolation is directed, always follow the Health Authority instructions.

 10. What information do I report to my Manager and HR if a member of my household or I am suspected of having COVID-19?